cambiotraining/bacterial-genomics/materials/28-recombination.md

   -bb 1000
 ```

+- We extract the variant sites and count of invariant sites using `SNP-sites`.
-- The script starts by extracting variable sites using _SNP-sites_.
-We used as input the `aligned_pseudogenomes_masked_snps.fas` file produced in the previous exercise.
+- As input to both `snp-sites` steps, we use the `aligned_pseudogenomes_masked_snps.fas` file produced in the previous exercise.
 - The next step runs _IQ-tree_:
   - We specify the number of constant sites, also generated from the previous exercise.
 We can use `$(cat results/snp-sites/constant_sites.txt)` to directly add the contents of `constant_sites.txt` without having to open the file to obtain these numbers.
   - We use as prefix for our output files "sero1" (since we are using the data from the Chaguza serotype 1 paper), so all the output file names will be named as such.